Evelyn Shores: College career

 Shores made 13 appearances (6 starts) in her freshman season with the North Carolina Tar Heels before sustaining an anterior cruciate ligament injury against Wake Forest, ruling her out for the rest of the 2023 season.
 She had 4 goals and 3 assists and was named to the ACC all-freshman team.
 She returned to the field for the last ten games of her sophomore season in 2024.
 In the NCAA tournament, she scored her first goal since her injury and assisted Olivia Thomas during a 3–0 third-round win against Minnesota.
 She averaged 45 minutes off the bench during the NCAA tournament, playing 44 in the final against Wake Forest as North Carolina won its 23rd national title and first since 2012.

 After her sophomore season, she played for the North Carolina Courage U23 in the summertime USL W League.
 She also played for the US Women team at the Soccer Tournament 2025 and scored the winning goal in the final, although she could not share in the prize money due to NCAA rules.

 Club career

-Angel City
+Angel City FC announced on July 10, 2025, that they had signed Shores to her first professional contract on a three-and-a-half-year deal.
+She had spoken with multiple NWSL clubs before visiting Angel City and deciding to give up her college eligibility.
+She made her professional debut in the return from summer break, starting in a 2–0 loss to the Seattle Reign on August 1.
+On September 18, she scored her first professional goal from Gisele Thompson's cross to open the scoring in a 2–2 draw with the Washington Spirit.

-On July 10, 2025, Angel City FC announced that the club had signed Shores to her first professional contract on a three-and-a-half-year deal.
-She spoke with multiple NWSL teams before visiting Angel City and deciding not to return to college.
-She made her professional debut on August 1, starting in a 2–0 loss to the Seattle Reign.
-Shores scored her first professional goal for Angel City on September 18, 2025, the first goal in a 2–2 draw with Washington Spirit.
+On March 15, 2026, Shores scored a header from Kennedy Fuller's corner kick in a season-opening 4–0 win over the Chicago Stars.
+The following week, she made her first professional assist to Sveindís Jane Jónsdóttir in a 3–1 victory over Bay FC as her team fielded the youngest winning lineup in NWSL history.